flutter/website/src/docs/development/platform-integration/web.md

 Make sure that "web" is included in the title.

 ### Which web browser does Flutter support?
-We plan to support modern browsers for both mobile and desktop.
 Today Flutter web apps can run on the following browsers:

-Chrome(mobile & desktop)
+Chrome (mobile & desktop)
 Safari (mobile & desktop)
-Edge(mobile & desktop)
+Edge (mobile & desktop)
 Firefox (desktop)

 During development, Chrome is the default browser for running your app.
-In order to test your web app on other browsers use Web server option to get a URL serving the app.
+In order to test your web app on other browsers use the `Web server` device option to get a URL serving the app.
 Learn more on how to [run your web apps in any supported browser][]

 ### How do I refresh the app running in the browser?